justinh99/Maze/README.md

 # Maze
-Make a program that can solve the maze using stack and queue
+Made a program that can solve the maze using C++ and data structures. (stack and queue)